 Open Daily 9:30am-5:00pm

-Coral are building blocks of marine habitats and oxygen-giving marine organisms.
+Coral are building blocks of ocean habitats and oxygen-giving marine organisms.

 Coral reefs cover 2% of the ocean floor but are home to 25% of marine life in the ocean.
 Coral reefs are among our most highly productive ecosystems, providing us with an incredible number of benefits, both for leisure and livelihood, such as: beautiful diving and snorkeling, protection of our coasts and habitats, and acting as nurseries for both commercial and recreational fisheries.
 They also provide critical habitat for other species such as sea turtles, dolphins and sharks — all key species for maintaining healthy resilient ecosystems.

 Of all the coral reefs worldwide, estimates from as far back as 2003 suggest that 27 percent of them have already been negatively impacted—11 percent of that number has already been completely lost, and another 16 percent degraded beyond recovery.
 The Florida Reef Tract is the third largest barrier reef in the world, running 360 miles along the Florida Keys, and it is one of the many of precious ecosystems upon which we depend here in Florida.
 Florida's coral reefs are disappearing faster than scientists had forecasted.
 The issues are many and complex—from acidification and pollution to climate change and boat impacts.

 We are learning the process of reproducing staghorn coral to increase the genetic diversity of this species and to ultimately create more resilient coral reefs.
 To date, we have learned how to collect eggs and sperm and, in our labs, create embryos that develop into free-swimming larvae.
 Many larvae are released back into the sea; the rest we settle in aquatic systems which are designed to help them grow into new colonies.
 The first and longest-living sexually reproduced staghorn colony under managed care began to grow in 2014 at our Aquarium.
 Our urgent mission is to replicate and ramp up this process.